SaverioNapolitano/software-engineering/README.md

 * IntelliJ Community Edition
 * Java 17

-To see the uml diagrams properly you will need some plugins:
+To see the uml diagrams properly you will need additional plugins:

 * diagrams.net (formerly draw.io) plugin
 * plantuml plugin